The-MICR-Org/micr-tome/src/micr_readme.md

 &nbsp;

-- If you would rather read these documents in a more traditional "book"(MD Book) style, you can read the same documents on this repo over [here](https://the-micr-org.github.io/micr-tome/)
+- If you would rather read these documents on the official GitHub repo, you can find them [here](https://github.com/Unearthlyglow/micr-ccm/tree/main/docs)

 <!-- - If you would like to read the documentation on the web application, you can visit this [link](!NEED)

 &nbsp;

 -->

 - If you are interested in seeing the 'notepad'(Notion document) I use to sketch out ideas for this project, you can visit [here](https://www.notion.so/capsuleskill/The-Musical-Instrument-Compendium-Registry-The-MICR-WIP-Notes-4649363a91674b16b90835e422cfd8b3)